 Bursting with fresh blueberries with a tender crumb and sparkling sugar crust, these really are the best blueberry muffins.
 I’ve tried fussier recipes that call for mashing some of the blueberries into the batter or even swirling homemade blueberry jam into the mix, but there’s no need for all that — this simple recipe tops them all.

 As you can see, I use both vanilla and almond extracts — that’s part of what makes these muffins so good.
-Vanilla is standard, but almond extract adds that unmistakable scent of almond, which complements the blueberries beautifully.
-I know some of you may ask about using frozen blueberries: I prefer fresh but if you only have frozen, be sure to stir them into the batter without thawing, otherwise their dark juice will turn the muffins purple!
+Vanilla is standard, but almond extract adds that unmistakable scent of almond, which complements the berries nicely.
+For the blueberries, I prefer fresh but if you only have frozen, be sure to stir them into the batter without thawing, otherwise their dark juice will turn the muffins purple.

-Next, beat the butter and sugar for a few minutes.
+Next, beat the butter and sugar for a few minutes until light and creamy.

 Gradually mix in the flour mixture, alternating with the milk.

-Then spoon the batter into a muffin tin lined with paper liners, and top with coarse raw sugar.
+Spoon the batter into a muffin tin lined with paper liners.
 (It’s important to use the liners, otherwise the blueberries will stick to the bottom of the pan, making the muffins difficult to remove.)

 Bake for about 30 minutes.